ezoehunt/alopex-protos/tabzero/README.md

 Any content launched from the Homescreen opens in a new Browser Tab.
 Here you'll open a news site and the Email app/webapp.
 1. Vox Technology
   * On your Homescreen, tap the Vox Tech icon **to launch a new Browser Tab for Vox Tech.**
   * Tap the 1st article about Google's self-driving car.
-Notice that "<" arrow is enabled so you can return to the main Vox Technology page.
-You can go back and forth between the pages in your browser history in this Browser Tab.
+  * Notice that "<" arrow is enabled now.
+Within a Browser Tab, you can navigate forward and backwards in that Tab's history.
 Try it out!
 2. Email
-  * On your Homescreen, tap the Email icon **to launch a new Browser Tab for Email.**
+  * Navigate to your Homescreen, and tap the Email icon **to launch a new Browser Tab for Email.**
   * Tap the first message about West Elm.
 The "<" arrow is now enabled so you can navigate between the Inbox and the West Elm message within this Browser Tab.
 3. Now open the Tab Manager (swipe up from the Navigation Bar).
   * The most recently viewed Browser Tab is displayed beneath the always present Homescreen Tab.